 So they have to convince themselves that they do it for their own reasons.

 Even worse, the prostitutes are given absolutely no protection as an employee in legal brothels.
-I’m not speaking of the US–but places like Netherlands or New Zealand.
+I’m not speaking of the US–but places like the Netherlands or New Zealand.
 The places pro-prostitution advocates look toward for their policies.

 They are still contractors for the brothel and are only paid for their bookings.
-They don’t get benefits, they can’t put down those years as verifiable employment, they gain no skills, eventually their looks dissipate and their left with nothing besides the abuses and trauma experienced over their lifetime as a sex worker.
+They don’t get benefits, they can’t put down those years as verifiable employment, they gain no skills, eventually their looks dissipate and they’re left with nothing besides the abuses and trauma experienced over their lifetime as a sex worker.

 Hell, even the government gets the taxes off of this practice.
 How deranged is that?
 A government willingly exploits its own female population, destroys them, and encourages the degeneracy and degradation of women in the public sphere for tax money.
 Capitalism, at its finest.

 The rates of drug addiction among prostitutes is astronomical.
 I can’t blame them.
-To deal with the violent, or just plain boring, sex that they have to endure would make me break down mentally as well.
+To deal with the violent, or just plain deranged sex that they have to endure would make me break down mentally as well.

 “Empowering” For Who?

 Again, the idea that prostitution is somehow empowering for women is an insane stance.
 Being subjected to the demands of whatever the customer desires is not freedom.
-Getting violently pounded by men that don’t see anything besides a sex object takes a physical toll on her body and an emotional toll on their soul.
+Getting violently abused by men that don’t see anything besides a sex object takes a physical toll on her body and an emotional toll on their soul.

-We can’t forget the unspoken victim here as well: the prostitutes kids.
+We can’t forget the unspoken victim here as well: the prostitutes’ kids.
 Various studies have shown that many brothel workers are single mothers, and no woman should have to resort to prostitution to fend for their child.
 And what of the child?
 The one to grow up knowing his mother as just a sexual object in her employment field?